ESSENTIALS OF DIAGNOSIS

 et al: 2012 Revised International Chapel Hill Consensus Conference Nomenclature of Vasculitides.
 Arthritis Rheum 2013;65:1.

 The autoimmune response in anti-GBM disease is focused on the α3(IV)NC1 domain of type IV collagen and the epitopes recognized by the patients’ autoantibodies and auto-reactive T cells are known.
 Susceptibility to the disease is strongly influenced by the HLA complex: HLA types DR15 (and to a lesser extent DR4) predisposes to disease whilst HLADR1 and DR7 confer dominant protection which at least in the case of DR1 is mediated by inducing antigen specific regulatory T cells that suppress the autoimmune response.
-Much less is known about the ...
+Much less ...